niranjan-ramesh/whats-cooking/README.md

 ### EDA

-EDA can be performed by running the "EDA/EDA.ipynb file".
+EDA can be performed by running the "EDA/EDA.ipynb" file.

 ### User Interface